stevedep/4circleCard/privacy.md

 This policy on privacy apply to the data processed by the KPI CircleCard visual.

-Your use of the Custom Visuals is subject to the term and conditions of this
+Your use of the KPI CircleCard visual is subject to the term and conditions of this

 Policy.
 Please read this Policy before using Custom Visuals.